 Signing up is that easy and free.
-Once you've Recommendation: done that you can start billing and invoicing clients.
-After the client has paid, UKKO is able Add every client to your customer list in your to pay your salary.
-UKKO Light Entrepreneurship UKKO account.
-It'll save you time in the future if service takes their fee only when your salary is you do more work for them.
-You won't have to paid.
-In your profile you can also set how often chase down contact details. you want UKKO to transfer your income to you.
+Once you've done that you can start billing and invoicing clients.
+After the client has paid, UKKO is able to pay your salary.
+UKKO Light Entrepreneurship service takes their fee only when your salary is paid.
+In your profile you can also set how often you want UKKO to transfer your income to you.
 You can receive it immediately upon payment by your client, every 15 days, every 30 days, or when you tell UKKO to make the transfer.